-Spatial engagement underpins my practice.
-I use transparent industrial materials and mono- chromatic tones to create interactive artworks that explore notions of form and space.
-In my sculptural work and site-specific installations resilient materials including vinyl and perforated aluminium are drawn, folded and woven into shapes and patterns, creating spaces that gently shift with the viewers’ movement and interaction.
-When viewed from different angles, manifold patterns and forms emerge; objects can be viewed through other objects, interiors conflate into exteriors, and forms appear then disperse.
+I use a myriad of process-driven techniques to draw, fold and weave shapes and patterns into spaces that gently shift with the viewers’ movement and interaction.
+When viewed from different angles, manifold patterns and forms emerge; objects can be seen through other objects, interiors conflate into exteriors, and forms appear then disperse.
 Allowing an in-between state to come forth and be perceived as an entity.